 Whether you’re housing a nanny for your children or want to add a mother-in-law suite, this type of addition can go a long way in making everyone in the home feel more comfortable.
 When everyone has a little extra breathing room, their own bathroom, and perhaps even some of their own basic cooking facilities, the quality of living is greatly increased.
 Because this type of addition requires more than just adding a single bedroom, you may be looking at expanding the overall size of your home, from a single-wide to a double wide.

 Not every type of addition requires tearing down walls or adding rooms.
 Some additions are purely cosmetic, but they can pack a powerful punch in the way your home looks and feels.
 For example, you might change the flooring in your home from basic carpeting to a more luxurious hardwood.
 You don’t necessarily need real wood either, there are many tiles that have that “wood-look” that is indistinguishable visually from real wood.
+Even just remodeling the kitchen will have a big impact on the underlying value of your mobile home.
 The same can be said for subway tile in your kitchen.
 You may think that your neighbour carefully placed each and every small white tile in his kitchen, when in reality tile manufacturers are now producing “peel and stick” tile that mimics the real thing (without the labour).
 You can also upgrade the kitchen’s cabinets, countertops, lighting, and faucets.
 Adding top of the line appliances or in-suite laundry is another great way to improve your mobile home.

 Increase Your Natural Light